-Kate is the director of Blue Apple's Special Assignments Company and also leads the Epic Drama group in New Milton.
+Kate is the director of Blue Apple's Special Assignments Company.

 As a collaborative director I seek and find inspiration from the groups I am privileged to work with.
 I specialise in devised performance and use improvisation as a backbone to the work.
 With a large appetite for playfulness, spontaneity and for making quality, interesting theatre I have relished the opportunity to work with the members of Blue Apple and I have enjoyed collaborating and making original new work for interesting spaces.

 Within my own theatre company BearFace Theatre I have worked with a range of communities by tailor making and facilitating creative workshops to instigate play and creativity as well as directing collaborative work.
 We get in all sorts of nooks and crannies including prisons, secure units for young people, arts centres, theatres and we enjoy asking questions within out work about the self, social responsibility and how to we can create a dialogue.